Jacob Meyers Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.91).
+- The Yankees have a 3.91 team ERA that ranks 10th across all MLB pitching staffs.

-- Yankees pitchers combine to give up 133 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Yankees rank 19th in baseball in home runs surrendered (136 total, 1.2 per game).

-- Severino gets the start for the Yankees, his 13th of the season.
-He is 2-5 with a 7.49 ERA and 50 strikeouts in 57 2/3 innings pitched.
+- Rodon makes the start for the Yankees, his sixth of the season.
+He is 1-4 with a 6.29 ERA and 20 strikeouts through 24 1/3 innings pitched.

-- The right-hander last pitched on Sunday against the Baltimore Orioles, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 10 hits.
+- In his most recent time out on Tuesday, the left-hander threw four innings against the Tampa Bay Rays, giving up four earned runs while surrendering four hits.

-- The 29-year-old has put up a 7.49 ERA and 7.8 strikeouts per nine innings in 12 games this season, while giving up a batting average of .329 to his opponents.
+- The 30-year-old has amassed an ERA of 6.29, with 7.4 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .220 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.